biersoeckli/QuickStack-Docs/docs/glossary.md

 ## Docker Image
 A lightweight, standalone, and executable software package that includes everything needed to run a piece of software, including the code, runtime, libraries, and dependencies.

-## Kaniko
+## Buildkit
-A tool to build container images from a Dockerfile inside a container or Kubernetes cluster.
+A toolkit for converting source code into Docker images, providing advanced features for building container images efficiently.

 ## Traefik
 A reverse proxy and load balancer for microservices.